key4hep/key4hep-doc/docs/getting_started/setup.md

 Two builds with the key4hep stack are distributed on cvmfs.
-The releases happen every few months on demand (for example, if there is a new important feature or a breaking change) and at the moment AlmaLinux 9 (EL9, RockyLinux9), Ubuntu 22.04 are supported.
+The releases happen every few months on demand (for example, if there is a new important feature or a breaking change) and at the moment AlmaLinux 9 (EL9, Rocky Linux 9), Ubuntu 22.04 are supported.
 Some older releases also were built for CentOS7.
 For sourcing the releases, run: